ut2019nn/ut2019nn.github.io/index.md

 #### Fully Connected Neural Network

 Another stage of model estimation is already in the Deep learning environment.
 We decided to start with Fully connected net.
 After carefully tunning the parameters, we took 4 dense layers one afer another and added dropout layers in between.
-In the end the activation layer with "tanh" as activation function, the loss is "MSE" and the optimizer is "Adam".
+In the end the activation layer with "tanh" as activation function, the loss is "logcosh" and the optimizer is "Adam".
 The notebook can be observed [here](https://colab.research.google.com/drive/1dgt8Av_ThIOCrIMfq6QnpvkrAOV2-gHr#scrollTo=mTZrr4bmlSMk)

 Here we got around 56% accuracy (balanced accuracy 50%) in the classification sense.
 Better than random forrest in that sense.